Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-02.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 1ce1ae384e34fbe82ee7f9c93a0df45895d36004b4fb34269eb834f93fd3f98b
+hash: c59474d65e6fcdce0a8aff316551706b505617c07641db72a155b8131c211739
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Заявления абитуриентов` (module on IP for universities).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Statements of applicants» (module on IP for universities).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.